amicoleo/PaperclipMaximizerGA/README.md

 Selective breed.
 All paperclips attempts appear on the screen.
 User can decide which to kill.
 After x time, there is a new generation of paperclip, using just the ones that the user didn't kill as mating pool.

 User can screenshot and share

 ----

 - Needs to be very small population, to be able to influence the whole system just by judging one

+v3
+- Use multiple canvases, for the paperclips on top https://github.com/processing/p5.js/blob/9d161432cdbaec2d18a8c65da91771f65e632a06/test/manual-test-examples/tutorials/DOM-extensions/6/sketch.js